wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 Currently working on adding [Elements](https://elementsproject.org/) example use then i'll see how it works with [c-lightning](https://github.com/ElementsProject/lightning).

-Important Files: **dotnetcoreDynamicJSON-RPC.cs** (the actual code you can copy into your own project to wrap RPC calls) and **Program.cs** (an example program using the code with comments explaning how it works).
+**dotnetcoreDynamicJSON-RPC.cs** - the actual code you can copy into your own project to wrap RPC calls.

+**Program.cs** - an example program using the code with comments explaning how it works.

 ### Overview